crukci-bioinformatics/mga2/README.md

 synonyms | Synonyms used to match terms in the species and controls columns in the sample sheet | Danio rerio \| D rerio \| D. rerio \| zebrafish

 Multiple synonyms for a genome are permitted, provided as a list separated by the '|' character.
 Synonym matching is case-insensitive.
-MGA will terminate with an error if the same synonym is used for more than one genome.

-Note that the `resources/genomes.csv` file contained in the MGA installation directory should not be modified; doing so will prevent updates to the latest version of MGA, so instead create a copy within a reference data directory elsewhere.
+Note that the `resources/genomes.csv` file contained in the MGA installation directory should not be modified; doing so will prevent updating of MGA to the latest version using the `nextflow pull` command (see later section); instead create a copy within a reference data directory elsewhere.

 An excerpt from the `genomes.csv` file used at CRUK CI is shown below.